Sound Strategy — How to Talk Music For Non-Musicians

 by Marina Kagan

 Unsure how to talk about music and sound?
-Marina Kagan from Antfood offers expert tips on conveying concepts, emotions, and feedback for audio—no musical background required.
+Marina Kagan from Antfood offers expert tips on conveying concepts, emotions, and feedback for audio — no musical background required.

-Making bespoke music that tells stories, evokes emotion and drive campaigns is a rewarding experience.
+Making bespoke music that tells stories, evokes emotion and drives campaigns is a rewarding experience.
 However, if you aren’t a musician, you might feel at a disadvantage when talking about music and sound.
 As there are a lot of abstractions, communicating how your idea translates into a final product can be difficult.
 Thankfully, this shouldn’t need to be a barrier to communication.
 There are plenty of ways to communicate your needs - even without technical knowledge or a vast musical vocabulary.

 Marina Kagan, Producer at Antfood Amsterdam, worked in film production before joining Antfood three years ago.
 She communicates with and mediates for composers, agencies and clients about audio on a daily basis and is well-positioned to share advice about communicating about music to those without a technical background.